webwriter-app/webwriter/@webwriter/website/src/content/docs/widgets/assets.md

 More details can be found in the [esbuild documentation on JS](https://esbuild.github.io/content-types/#javascript).

 ## TypeScript
 [TypeScript (TS)](https://www.typescriptlang.org/) is a strongly typed language building on JS.
-In WebWriter, TypeScript has first-class support: A TypeScript file can also be an entry point with `"main": "myfile.ts"`, configured in `package.json`.
+In WebWriter, TypeScript has first-class support: A TypeScript file can also be an entry point with `"exports": {... "./widgets/my-widget": "./widgets/my-widget.ts"}`, configured in `package.json`.
 The same rules as for JS generally apply.
 Additionally, if your package includes a [`tsconfig.json`](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html), it is used when bundling.

-`mywidget.ts`
+`my-widget.ts`
 ```ts
 import MySubComponent from "./mysubcomponent"
 ```